10 frequently asked first-time buyer questions answered

 Find out more and get the contact details of your local specialist here:

-9 Can my mortgage adapt if my life changes?
+9 Can I change my mortgage if my life changes?

 When you are comparing mortgages from different lenders it’s important to check the rates but it’s also helpful to check how flexible the mortgages are.